-There are more than twenty theories that explain crime.
+There are more than 20 theories that explain crime.
 Each theory has weaknesses, and no scholar knows which theory is best.
 To remedy this unsatisfactory situation a new research program of comparative theory testing is proposed.
 Comparing the theories with each other has not yet been successful.
 The alternative, suggested in this book, is to show how criminological theories must be modified if they are compared with a general behavioral theory.
-The book shows for the major criminological theories under which conditions they provide valid explanations of crime.
+The book shows under which conditions the major criminological theories provide valid explanations of crime.
 The latter thus become integrated as parts of the general theory.

 The general theory that is chosen is a version of the theory of rational action.
 This is not the problematic version discussed in the literature, but states the real conditions of decision making and, thus, explains when people actually violate the law or remain law-abiding.